 We won’t be expecting people to fall into the sea before joining us, but the ethos of our Creative Caucus will include one element of the Dodo’s race – that of joining when you like and for how long you like.
 So, with that in mind and as an encouragement to join us, we will leave you with the Dodo’s excellent instruction: “Why, the best way to explain it is to do it.”

-The Sea Beneath has been funded by Arts Council England and Trinity Triangle Heritage Action Zone.
+The Sea Beneath is funded by Arts Council England and Trinity Triangle Heritage Action Zone.

 Work with us.

 We create our projects with real people and places in mind.
 We like to work with our clients, our partners, our participants to develop original and distinctive work.

 Give us a call to get started.